ebisLab/Labs-Sprint-Challenge-2.4-Labs-Final-Delivery/README.md

 - Now that you've had some time to reflect on your Labs experience we want you to build out a slide-deck presentation following the `user experience case study format`.
 You have all of the information you need from your experience, journal entries, product vision document and release canvases to get this done.
   - Your slide-deck presentation should include the following:
   ```
-  1 slide on the problem tried your team set out to solve.
+  1 slide on the problem that your team set out to solve.
   1 slide on the user research that went into your product vision.
   1 slide on breaking down into releases `Release Canvases`
   1 slide on favorite feature.
 Include screenshots as necessary.